JefNewTech/dolibarr_public_stock_perso/README.md

 ### Features / Bug fixes

-This plugin was mainly designed to meet the needs of the French association [Artifaille] (https://artifaille.fr/).
+This plugin was mainly designed to meet the needs of the French association [Artifaille](https://artifaille.fr/).
 Its features may not be sufficient for other organizations with other needs.
 Feel free to create [an issue](https://docs.codeberg.org/getting-started/issue-tracking-basics/) to report a bug or suggest a feature.

 ## Licenses